FTHPC/FlipIt/README.md

  export FLIPIT_PATH=/path/to/flipit
 ```

 4.)
-Run script to setup FlipIt with LLVM:
+Run script to setup FlipIt with LLVM (Note: If you're not using LLVM version 3.4, the LLVM #include files in [faults.h](src/pass/faults.cpp) might not be correct.
+This is due to changes in the directory structure in LLVM between releases.):

 ```
 cd $FLIPIT_PATH/